konstanciaa/capitals-quiz/README.md

 |Try to click "Start" without entering username. |The alert message appears at the top of the page.
 It says: "Please enter your username first".
 |Type your username. | The text of the input is clear and readable.
 |Click the button "Start". |It starts the quiz and shows the first question.
-|Choose an answer and click "Next". |It opens the next question.
+|Choose an answer and click "Next". |It opens the next question and shows the score.
 |Try to answer all 15 questions. |All questions work properly.
 |Check your score points after answering the last question. |It shows my username and score correctly.
 |Try to click "Play again". |The page reloads.
 I can see the instructions and start again.